The Very Best of Supertramp

-The Very Best of Supertramp is a greatest hits album by the English rock band Supertramp, originally released by A&M Records in June 1990.
+The Very Best of Supertramp is a greatest hits album by the British rock band Supertramp, originally released by A&M Records in June 1990.

 Overview

 The compilation is basically a new version of the Autobiography/Classics Vol. 9 CD with the additional song "School" inserted as track 1.
 Furthermore, all songs are featured in their full-length album versions.
 The cover depicts the grate from the cover of Crime of the Century, the hand carrying the glass from the cover of Breakfast in America and the orange umbrella from Crisis?
 What Crisis?.
 Tracks from their self-titled album Supertramp and Indelibly Stamped were not included.

 Reception

 In their retrospective review, AllMusic noted that effectively compiling Supertramp's work is impossible since the group is so album-oriented.
 However, they offered a relative recommendation for The Very Best of Supertramp, saying that "it flows very smoothly" and is "the closest thing to a definitive overview of the '70s pop-prog group."